eightants/icepick/README.md

 Icepick hosts a large question bank with questions from different lists across the web.
 Questions for any situation can be found here.
 Simply select the category you're interested in and click 'Shuffle'.
 No more awkward silences!

+Icepick is built with Svelte, TailwindCSS, and deployed on Vercel.

 ## Contribute

 Install the dependencies after forking and cloning the repository.